qemacs/qemacs/qe-manual.md

 * argument `b` the maximum codepoint value for the range

 Return a boolean value indicating if the codepoint is inside the range

+Note: both boundaries are included in the range

 ### `int qe_isalnum(char32_t c);`